Spontaneous anomalous Hall effect arising from an unconventional compensated magnetic phase in a semiconductor

 We also point out that while the weak magnetization facilitates the reversal of the sign of $\rho_{yx}^{\rm AHE}$ by the out-of-plane component of the applied magnetic field, the AHE is not a consequence of the weak magnetization, as discussed in detail by L. \v{S}mejkal and coworkers~\cite{Smejkal2020,Smejkal2022}.
 The principle origin of the AHE is the ${\cal T}$-symmetry breaking due to the compensated antiparallel magnetic order on Mn atoms and the anisotropic crystal environment due to the Te atoms.
 The relativistic spin-orbit interaction then couples this strong ${\cal T}$-symmetry breaking to the charge Hall transport and, analogous but not as a consequence of the other, can also generate the weak magnetization \cite{Smejkal2020,Smejkal2022}.

 Measurements of the magnetization, shown in Fig.~\ref{fig:3}a, are consistent with the above origin of the spontaneous AHE in MnTe, and contrast with the conventional magnetization-induced AHE in ferromagnets.
 We performed the magnetization measurements using the superconducting quantum interference device (SQUID) technique.
 The raw SQUID signal is dominated by the diamagnetic contribution from the substrate.
-After subtracting the linear background and converting the signal to magnetization per Mn atom, we observe that the remanant out-of-plane magnetization, albeit allowed by symmetry, is unobservable even within the high-resolution of the employed SQUID technique.
+After subtracting a linear background, we observe that the remanent out-of-plane magnetization, albeit allowed by symmetry and estimated to be $\lesssim 2\times 10^{-4}$ $\mu_\mathrm{B}$/Mn from first principle calculations, is unobservable even within the high-resolution of the employed SQUID technique.
 This contrasts with the clearly observable spontaneous zero-field signals and hysteresis in the AHE measurements.
-Note that for in-plane magnetic fields, the measured kink in the in-plane magnetization between 2 and 3~T (Fig.~\ref{fig:3}a) marks the spin-flop reorientation field of the N\'eel vector into an in-plane direction orthogonal to the applied field.
+Note that for in-plane magnetic fields, the kink found in the in-plane magnetization between 2 and 3~T (Fig.~\ref{fig:3}a) marks the spin-flop reorientation field of the N\'eel vector into an in-plane direction orthogonal to the applied field.
+This is visible for any inplane direction since three equivalent easy axes exist in the basal plane \cite{kriegner2017}.
+First principle calculations let us also exclude the weak magnetization as source for the found AHE since significantly larger magnetization would be needed to yield a sizable AHE.

 In Fig.~\ref{fig:3}b we show the conversion of $\rho_{yx}^{\rm AHE}$ at 175 and 300~K, and $\beta=30^\circ$ into the anomalous Hall conductivity $\sigma_{xy}^{\rm AHE}$.
 The temperature-dependent saturated and spontaneous AHE conductivity signals shown in Figs.~\ref{fig:3}c,d were extracted from $\sigma_{xy}^{\rm AHE}$ as indicated in Fig.~\ref{fig:3}b.
-As expected for the AHE, they vanish when approaching the MnTe N\'eel temperature of 310~K. The measured magnitude of $\sigma_{xy}^{\rm AHE}$ is within the scale predicted by our DFT calculations for the Fermi level on the order of $\sim 10$~meV below the valence-band edge, consistent with the hole density inferred from the ordinary Hall signal.
+As expected for the AHE, they vanish when approaching the MnTe N\'eel temperature of 310~K. The complex temperature dependence below the N\'eel temperature can be governed by a combination of the variation of the longitudinal resistivity \cite{Note1, magnin2012}, the achievable degree of polarization of the system, as well as a potential variation of the Fermi level.
+Nevertheless the measured magnitude of $\sigma_{xy}^{\rm AHE}$ is within the scale predicted by our DFT calculations for the Fermi level on the order of $\sim 20$~meV below the valence-band edge, consistent with the hole density inferred from the ordinary Hall signal and using finite band broadening \cite{Note1}.

 Finally, we note that hysteretic and spontaneous AHE signals are also found for the electrical current applied along the in-plane $a$-axis ($\left[2\bar1\bar10\right]$).
 This is consistent with the out-of-plane $c$-axis orientation of the AHE pseudo-vector that allows for the AHE detection with any in-plane applied current.